chrs-m/PHP-todo/README.md

 -   View all tasks which should be completed today.

+-   **Extra:** User is able to delete the account along with all tasks and lists.

+-   **Extra:** As a user I'm able to remove a task from a list.

 # Installation

 1. Clone repo via the terminal or GitHub desktop.